Always From Scratch

 Ingredients for the recipe.

-Pasta.
-Busiate is a corkscrew pasta a little bit longer than a rigatoni.
+• Pasta.
+Busiate is a corkscrew pasta, a little bit longer than rigatoni.
 They're made by wrapping semolina dough around a metal rod.
 They are great for really gathering up all the sauce within the nooks and crannies of the corkscrew shape.
+Substitute rotini or fusilli if you can't find busiate.

-Nuts.
-Traditionally, almonds are the nut of choice for this pesto.
+• Nuts.
+Traditionally, almonds are the nut of choice for this pesto, and they reduce the cost of the pesto.
 Sicily is known for its nuts, especially its pistachios.
 You can use blanched almonds or toasted almonds.
-If you only have pistachios or pine nuts though, that will do the trick.
+Other nuts like pine nuts or pistachios will work, but they're more expensive.

 *Please see the recipe card below for more information on ingredients.